Spread of coronavirus accelerates in U.S. jails and prisons

 “We are pleading with officers” for better defenses, he said.
 “They just shrug.
 In the end, we are just inmates, second-class citizens.
 We are like livestock.”

-As of Friday, at least 80 staff and 103 inmates at jails across New York City had tested positive for COVID-19, the disease caused by the coronavirus.
+As of Saturday, at least 132 inmates and 104 staff at jails across New York City had tested positive for COVID-19, the disease caused by the coronavirus.
 The virus appears to be spreading quickly through a jail system famous for its overcrowded cell blocks.
 The city’s Department of Correction said it is taking many measures to protect detainees, and declined to comment on Hernandez’s account of an infected guard collapsing.

 Across the United States, jails and prisons are reporting an accelerating spread of the new disease, and they are taking a varied approach to protecting the inmates in their charge.
 Thousands of inmates are being released from detention, in some cases with little or no medical screening to determine if they may be infected by the coronavirus and at risk of spreading it into the community, Reuters found.

-Since Sunday, jails have reported 104 staff and 146 inmates with confirmed cases of COVID-19, according to a Reuters survey of cities and counties that run America’s 20 largest jails.
+Since March 22, jails have reported 226 inmates and 131 staff with confirmed cases of COVID-19, according to a Reuters survey of cities and counties that run America’s 20 largest jails.
 The numbers are almost certainly an undercount given the fast spread of the virus.
 Hot spots include Cook County jail in Chicago, Illinois.
-Since the first case was confirmed there on Sunday, the virus has infected 38 inmates and nine staff.
-Test results are pending for 123 other detainees.
+Since the first case was confirmed there on Sunday, the virus has infected 89 inmates and nine staff.
+Test results are pending for 92 other detainees.

 Inmate advocates, local officials and public defenders are urging jails and prisons to speed up the release of inmates.
 Jails typically hold people for relatively short periods as they await trial.
 They have more flexibility to reduce populations than state or federal prisons, whose inmates have been convicted and sentenced.